PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 old/new order and argument equality before changing production wiring.
 Keep real-model conversions minimal and sequential, commit and push coherent checkpoints, and do not create a pull request.

+## Attention-recovery orchestration characterization: completed state

+The next extraction boundary is the adjacent 14-line `_run_preadd_mean_attention_recovery_sequence` and 27-line `_run_attention_gate_qdq_recovery_sequence`.
+They remain unchanged in production.
+The first has seven ordered steps and two zero-argument production invocations.
+The second has ten ordered steps and three zero-argument invocations, one of which is nested between mean-attention and duplicate quantized-PReLU clusters in the layout/attention/quantized suffix.

+The new focused
+`test_flatbuffer_direct_attention_recovery_orchestration.py` fixture freezes
+all seventeen call slots and every positional and keyword argument.
+It proves which calls receive only `model_ir`, which also receive `session.layout_state`, and that trailing-output cleanup alone additionally receives `session.diagnostics`.
+Both helpers have no parameters, local `ModelIRPassStateScope`, or branch/loop/try/context-manager control flow; after excluding call targets, their only captured data is `model_ir` and `session`.
+The fixture also fixes all zero-argument outer invocations and the nested quantized-suffix boundary.

+Validation completed sequentially as follows:

+- focused attention-recovery characterization: `4 passed in 0.19s`;
+- both orchestration fixtures plus ordered architecture suite:
+  `258 passed in 17.08s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.38s`;
+- focused-test Ruff formatting/lint, Python compilation, and whitespace checks: passed.

+No production source, pass order, real-model conversion, or broad direct suite changed or ran.
+Public API, CLI, artifacts, dependencies, corpus profiles, exclusions, operation tiers, and TensorFlow isolation are unchanged.
+PR #952 remains closed; no pull request was created, reopened, or updated.

+At restart, map the seventeen call slots to their extracted module owners.
+Preserve the three lowerer-local composite dependencies (`_run_mean_attention_layout_pass_cluster`, `_run_gate_layout_pass_cluster`, and `_run_transpose_unary_fanout_layout_pass_cluster`) as explicit callbacks.
+Give the remaining owners an immutable explicit ModelIR/layout/diagnostics context, declare stable IDs for both ordered sequences, and prove old/new flattened order and argument equality before switching the two historical helpers.
+Keep validation sequential, commit and push coherent checkpoints, and do not create a pull request.